 Imhotep Posted June 11 Author Posted June 11 5 minutes ago, Schaefft said: It looks great for 300 quid, Satnav so must be higher spec as well.
 If it still has sills that's a bargain.
 It’s never been advised for corrosion at all, which seems helpful, part of the reason for the cheapness is the backbox is hanging off on one side, and there’s no paperwork at all, literally nothing, not even a V5.
 Everything works except the driver window.
 Will be using it from August when the insurance on the MG expires, will renew it onto the Jag.
-Schaefft and JMotor 2
+JMotor and Schaefft 2

 JMotor Posted June 12 Posted June 12 15 hours ago, Imhotep said: Brand new car.
 Jaguar.
 Leather seats.
 CD player.
 But I don’t want to talk about it any more You drinking cider from a lemon?
 That JAAAAG looks not too terrible for 300 sheets.
 Nicely bought.